Robdel12/DropKick/readme.md

 =====

 - Add tests using qunit (-Robert)
+- Update readme with contributing guide
+- Click and drag for multi select
+- Screen readers & Multi selects don't play nice
+- Update readme to explain DK a little more?
+Yea.. that.
 - ~~Add Gulp for asset handling~~
   - ~~Make sure to gitignore npm files.~~
 - ~~Create dk examples file (-Robert)~~